William Jefferson (politician)

 On November 13, 2009, Jefferson was sentenced to thirteen years in federal prison for bribery after a corruption investigation, the longest sentence ever given to a congressman.
 He began serving that sentence in May 2012 at a Federal Bureau of Prisons (BOP) facility in Beaumont, Texas.

 He appealed his case after a U.S. Supreme Court ruling on similar issues.
-In light of these findings, on October 5, 2017, Jefferson was ordered released, pending sentencing or other action, after a U.S. District judge threw out 7 of 10 charges against him.
+In light of these findings, on October 5, 2017, Jefferson was ordered released, pending sentencing or other action, after a U.S. District judge threw out seven of ten charges against him.
 On December 1, 2017, Judge T. S. Ellis III accepted his plea deal and sentenced Jefferson to time served.

 Early life and family

 Jefferson was born on March 14, 1947, in Lake Providence, the parish seat of East Carroll Parish in northeastern Louisiana.
 He and his eight brothers and sisters worked alongside their father on their farm, and Jefferson was also a heavy-equipment operator for the United States Army Corps of Engineers.
 The Jeffersons were among the few African-American families in the area who in the mid-20th century owned their land (as opposed to sharecropping).
 They were regarded with respect, but the family struggled in poverty.

+Jefferson graduated from G. W. Griffin High School in Lake Providence.
 In 1969, Jefferson received a bachelor's degree from Southern University, a historically black college in Baton Rouge, where he had participated in Army ROTC.
 In 1969 he led a protest against substandard campus facilities and negotiated a resolution of the complaint with then-Governor John J. McKeithen.
 On graduation from Southern University, Jefferson was commissioned a second lieutenant in the United States Army; he served in a reserve capacity until 1975.
 In 1972, he earned a Juris Doctor from Harvard Law School.
 In 1996, he received a LLM in taxation from Georgetown University Law Center in Washington, D.C.

 In 1972 and 1973 Jefferson began the practice of law, having initially served as a clerk for Judge Alvin Benjamin Rubin of the United States District Court for the Eastern District of Louisiana.